kailash-manasarovar/statement/docs/personal/egg-theft.md

 - No wonder they've been swarming around me here; threatening, ice cold American women.
 - People are aggressive, oppressive, and violent in ratio with their guilt levels about what they've done or are doing to you.
 - It's a solid equation.
-- The more they hate you, the more they can justify the evil they're doing to you, and it's so obvious too with the taunting and veiled threats.
+- The more they hate you, the more they can justify the evil they're doing to you, and it's so obvious too with the constant taunting and (not so) veiled threats.
 - My guess the second two weeks of Bali is when they planned to put me on ice, as it were, and my senses telling me to pack and leave were life saving.
 - I've said it before, and I will say it again and again.
 - I may have been raped a thousand times by a thousand men while sedated - and remaining celibate - but this is infinitely more violating and I believe the whole world will agree with me.

+## Please God let me be free of this hell and these demons

+- Please God, let it be over.
+- I'm so ready for this to be over now.